LearnWeb3DAO/Senior-Track/L2-Ethereum-Storage-and-Execution.md

 `data` is a set of bytes, that indicate the type of transaction that needs to take place (transfer ETH, mint an NFT, vote in a DAO, etc) and `value` is the Ether value that is transfered along with the transaction.

-Transactions made by EOA's send a message to the recipient account.
+Transactions made by EOAs send a message to the recipient account.
 Contract accounts can also send messages to accounts through the EVM code.

 ![](https://i.imgur.com/sKTkg6H.png)